-Over the course of three days, serial killer Danny Rolling terrorized the college students of Gainesville, Florida in a murderous rampage that left one young woman, Christa Hoyt, decapitated.
+Over the course of four days, serial killer Danny Rolling terrorized the college students of Gainesville, Florida in a murderous rampage.

 Danny Rolling lived an unhappy life.
 A tortured soul since birth, Rolling, a.k.a the Gainesville Ripper, passed on the horrifying abuse he had endured onto his victims.

-Over the course of three days, Rolling went on a rampage where he murdered five University of Florida students and inspired the public and the media’s imaginations alike.
+Over the course of four days in 1990, Rolling went on a rampage where he murdered five University of Florida students in a spree that terrified the nation.

-But despite huge media coverage, Rolling was never actually caught for the murders.
-It was only when he was arrested for an unrelated burglary charge that he confessed to some of the most horrific murders in Florida’s history.
+But despite huge media coverage, Danny Rolling was never actually caught for the murders.
+It was only when he was arrested for an unrelated burglary charge that he confessed to some of the most horrific murders in Florida’s history and was unmasked as the Gainesville Ripper.
+Then, a few short years later, the Gainesville murders became even more infamous when they helped inspire the classic horror movie Scream.

-Danny Harold Rolling was born in May 1954 to Claudia and James Rolling in Shreveport, Louisiana.
+Danny Harold Rolling was born on May 26, 1954 to Claudia and James Rolling in Shreveport, Louisiana.
 Unfortunately for Danny, his father never wanted children.
 He was a cop and he consistently abused his wife and children.

 Danny was only one-year-old when his father abused him for the first time.
 He was beaten because he wasn’t crawling properly.
 When Kevin, Danny’s younger brother, was born in 1955, the abuse only worsened.